foxwallet/hc.foxwallet.com/docs/104-security-tips.md

 Unlike on PCs, each app on your smartphone creates a separate user.
 That means that if an app infects one user, it can’t infect anybody else’s phone unless that person gives the app permission.

-If you need to use dApp on PC, I recommend using FoxWallet's `WalletConnect` function.
-With `WalletConnect`, you can bridge the communication between dApps and FoxWallet.
+If you need to use DApp on PC, I recommend using FoxWallet's `WalletConnect` function.
+With `WalletConnect`, you can bridge the communication between DApps and FoxWallet.